jcreek/jcreek/README.md

 - 🌀 [SelectionWheel](https://github.com/jcreek/SelectionWheel): A free web app with a fun and simple selection wheel.
 Enter a list of names to shuffle them, with a spinning wheel animation.
   - Built using Typescript and Webpack.
-- 🌟 [PokemonAdventureChatGPTPlugin](https://github.com/jcreek/PokemonAdventureChatGPTPlugin): A ChatGPT plugin that allows the user to play an interactive Pokemon adventure game, taking actions in a 'choose your own adventure' style text-based adventure story.
-  - Built using C# and the Microsoft Semantic Kernel.
 - 🃏 [EstimationPoker](https://github.com/jcreek/EstimationPoker): A free web app to allow scrum teams to easily perform estimations quickly and without unnecessary effort.
   - Built using SvelteKit and Node.js.
 - 🌐 [Sarpy](https://github.com/jcreek/Sarpy): A reinforcement learning bot for Rocket League.
   - Built using Python, Stable Baselines 3 and RlGym.
 - 🧐 [WhoAtX](https://github.com/jcreek/WhoAtX): A tool for organisations and businesses to use internally, to help them find the right person to talk to about a particular topic, and to equip them to best communicate with them.
 In terms of naming, 'X' is your organisation or business.
 For example, a business called 'Acme' would call this tool 'Who At Acme?'.
   - Built using ASP.Net and the Microsoft Semantic Kernel.